stephenhu/stats/README.md

 # stats

-golang library for collecting sports stats
+golang library for scraping statistics from sports sites and set of functions to help with analysis.

+games are stored in this manner.